moveit/moveit.ros.org/_posts/2023-02-15-gsoc-moveit2-python-bindings.md

 - Google
 ---

-A new Python library for MoveIt is now available in ROS2 Rolling.
+A new Python library for MoveIt is now available in ROS 2 Rolling.
 The new Python library binds core components of the MoveIt C++ API and exposes the functionalities of these components through a Python API.

 **Python Library Features**